Global-Survival/GSs/README.md

 ### The development of this protocol and tool suite is equivalent to
 ### a planetary constitution that can logically grant all beings
 ### equal rights to existence.

+*For an introduction to our flagship software package, Netention, [please view this presentation ](http://www.slideshare.net/helenefinidori/introduction-to-netention)*